-Benefit adjustment: Benefits are adjusted periodically according to changes in the cost of living.
+Benefit adjustment: Benefits are adjusted periodically according to changes in the national average wage and the consumer price index.

 Permanent Disability Benefits

 Permanent disability pension: Must be assessed with a Group I (total disability and requires constant attendance), Group II (total disability with an 80% loss of mobility), or Group III (partial disability with some loss in working capacity) disability.